Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing

+The first important thing to say about those definitions is that they define random walks in random environments in the usual sense, namely, when the environment is fixed, $X$ is a Markov process.
+Furthermore, the coupling given by Definition \ref{D:d:random_walk_discrete} implies a crucial property for the random walks.
+The definition of $X^y$ uses the same environment $\omega$ and the same variables $(U_n^x)$ for the jumps, independently of $y$.
+This implies that two random walks that meet at the same space-time point will then have the exact same sample paths.
+Here it is crucial that we allocated the randomness needed for the jumps (the $(U_n^x)$ variables) to space-time points instead of associating one sequence of uniform variables to each random walk.
+More precisely, we have the following coalescing property:

 \begin{remark} This property has a much stronger version in \cite{BHT}.
-In the $R=1$ case, sample paths cannot cross without coalescing, which implies, using \eqref{e:coupling_property}, that if a particle starts on the left of another particle, it cannot end up on its right.
-This monotonicity property (see (2.9) in \cite{BHT}) was crucial in the proof of the LLN in \cite{BHT}, and it is lost when $R\geqslant 2.$ \end{remark}
+Under the assumptions therein, particularly the fact that $R=1$, sample paths cannot cross without meeting {(meaning that if the two segmented lines in $\R\times\R_+$ obtained by joining the points in $\LLL$ visited by the sample paths cross, then the sample paths visit some common point in $\LLL$)}.
+This implies, using \eqref{D:e:coupling_property}, that if a random walk starts on the left of another random walk, it cannot end up on its right.
+This monotonicity property (see (2.9) in \cite{BHT}) was crucial in the proof of the LLN in \cite{BHT}, and it is lost when $R\geqslant 2.$ We refer to Section \ref{D:ss:comparison} for a detailed discussion about the differences between our paper and \cite{BHT}. \end{remark}

 For the rest of the paper, we make the following assumptions on the environment. \begin{assumption}[Translation invariance] For every $(x_0,t_0)\in\LLL$,

 \end{assumption}